JMVS/gmt-mm-builder/mm/README.md

 # GMT Magisk Module for OnePlus 3T

-Provides a convinient way of having the Genymobile&reg; Tools (scrcpy & gnirehtet) ready to use on your phone.
-It does that by adding to the original ISO with USB drives the required files to run the tools.
+Provides a convinient way of having the Genymobile&reg; Tools ([scrcpy]: https://github.com/Genymobile/scrcpy & [gnirehtet]: https://github.com/Genymobile/gnirehtet) ready to use on your phone.
+It does that by adding them to the original ISO with USB drives the required files to run the tools.

 ## About scrcpy & gnirehtet